dexyk/stringosim/README.md

 ##Usage

-Currently only Levenshtein, Jaccard, Hamming, LCS string and Q-gram distances are implemented.
+Currently only Levenshtein, Jaccard, Hamming, LCS string, Q-gram and Cosine distances are implemented.

 ####Levenshtein